octoocto/m8gd/SERIAL_PORT_NOTES.md

 2. If not escaped, and the byte is...
     1. The special byte ESC (0xDB):

-        1. The loop is now "escaped".
+        1. The loop is now escaped.
         2. Continue to Step 4.

     2. The special byte END (0xC0):